 eIV Payer Link Report

 This report provides information based on the relationship that the users set up in VistA between the insurance companies and the payers.
-This report can assist with finding insurance companies that are linked to the wrong payer (Table 168).
-Also, the report can assist with identifying unlinked insurance companies or payers (Figure 55).
+This report can assist with finding insurance companies that are linked to the wrong payer (Error!
+Reference source not found.).
+Also, the report can assist with identifying unlinked insurance companies or payers (Error!
+Reference source not found.).
 Additionally, this report will indicate the payer locally active status.